Fire and Rescue Department of Malaysia: History

 Firefighting services in Malaysia began in 1883 with the establishment of the Selangor fire and rescue volunteers led by H.F.
 Bellamy, with 15 active personnel.
 The Malayan Union Fire Services (MUS), based in Kuala Lumpur, was established after World War II, headed by Flight Lt.
 W.J.
 German.

 The firefighting services became the responsibility of state governments after the Malaysia Federation Agreement.
 The services were then integrated as a federal-level department on 1 January 1976, reporting to the Ministry of Housing and Local Government.
 The department received a new name on 15 May 1981: "The Malaysian Fire Services Department".

 On 8 January 1997, the Malaysian Ministerial Cabinet agreed to change the coat of arms, flag, and name of the Malaysian Fire Services Department to the Malaysian Fire and Rescue Department.
-These were officially launched in a ceremony at the Genting Highlands Fire and Rescue Station in Pahang on 21 February 1997, by Prime Minister of Malaysia Mahathir Mohamad.
+These were officially launched in a ceremony at the Genting Highlands Fire and Rescue Station in Pahang on 21 February 1997, by Prime Minister of Malaysia Mahathir Mohamad.In the 2010s and 2020s, the department expanded its fleet and specialized search and rescue operations through the establishment of dedicated units such as STORM and MOSAR.
+Legislative updates, including the Fire Services (Amendment) Act 2018, further streamlined the regulation and registration of volunteer firefighter teams directly under federal departmental governance.